Toilet paper roll mounted on green tiles.

 For reasons unknown, the NRDC report does not cover paper napkins.
 But I was eager to stop buying Vanity Fair since they aren’t recycled and are associated with the Koch brothers.

 We try to get multiple days of use from paper napkins — until they get wet or become too soiled.
-I’m happy to report that Everspring napkins, while not as soft as Vanity Fair, are just as sturdy and perfectly good for everyday use.
+While not as soft as Vanity Fair, I’m happy to report that Everspring napkins are just as sturdy and perfectly good for everyday use.
 They’ll become our new staple after we finish off our last batch of Vanity Fair napkins.

 Paper Napkin Packet